santiblanko/keycloak-nextjs-auth/README.md

 Check this [example](https://keycloak-nextjs-example-santiblanko.vercel.app).

 In this example:
 next + keycloak auth + tailwind installed.
-Ideal if you fast auth.
+Ideal if you neeed a fast auth in your next project.
+You can use a free keycloak server like [cloud iam](https://www.cloud-iam.com/)

 I don't want to use a library for manage auth.
 I try to implement auth with keycloak and this is the result.
 I create a next middleware for intercept the auth pages and validate the token of protected pages.